dailymotion/dailymotion-sdk-php/README.md

 ### Token Grant Type

-This mode is the mode you should use in most case.
-In this mode you redirect the user to an authorization page on Dailymotion, and you script is called back once the end-user authorized you API key to access the Dailymotion service on its behalf.
+This mode is the mode you should use in most cases.
+In this mode you redirect the user to an authorization page on Dailymotion, and you script is called back once the end-user authorized your API key to access the Dailymotion service on its behalf.

 Here is a usage example:

     <?php

-    $api = new Dailymotion($apiKey, $apiSecret);
+    $api = new Dailymotion();
-    $api->setGrantType(Dailymotion::GRANT_TYPE_TOKEN)
+    $api->setGrantType(Dailymotion::GRANT_TYPE_TOKEN, $apiKey, $apiSecret)

     try
     {